szhorvat/IGraphM/Development.md

 If the tests have passed, install it with `make install`.

 To maximize compatibility with different types of CPUs, consider using the `--host=...` option to the `configure` script.
 Use the output of `configfsf.guess` as the target host.

+##### GLPK

+igraph already includes GLPK, but an external GLPK can be used for improved performance in `IGCommunitiesOptimalModularity` and `IGFeedbackArcSet`.

+If desired, [download GLPK](https://www.gnu.org/software/glpk/), and compile it the same way as GMP.

+    ./configure --prefix=$HOME/local --with-pic
+    make
+    make check

+If the tests have passed, install it with `make install`.

+When compiling igraph, pass `--with-external-glpk` to the `configure` script.

 ##### igraph